4d/docs/website/translated_docs/es/FormObjects/listbox_overview.md

 Several events can be handled while using an object list box array:

 *   **On Data Change**: An `On Data Change` event is triggered when any value has been modified either:
-    *   in a text input zone
+    *   en un área de entrada de texto
-    *   in a drop-down list
+    *   en una lista desplegable
-    *   in a combo box area
+    *   en un área combo box
     *   in a unit button (switch from value x to value x+1)
     *   in a check box (switch between checked/unchecked)
 *   **On Clicked**: When the user clicks on a button installed using the "event" *valueType* attribute, an `On Clicked` event will be generated.
 This event is managed by the programmer.